seek4science/seek/tech/docker/basic-container.md

 this will create 2 volumes called _seek-filestore_ and _seek-db_, which you can see and manage with docker volumes, e.g

     docker volume ls

-For backing up purposes, Docker volumes are stored at _/var/lib/docker/volumes_ (sudo required).
 By using volumes the container can be thrown away and recreated (say, for a newer image) without losing your data.

 For more detailed information about Volumes please read [Manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/)